Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: The games, equilibrium, and characterization

 \subsection{Quantal response equilibrium}

 We assume that each type's behavior is governed by the same \emph{quantal response function} $Q:\mathbb R^{2}\to [0,1]$, which maps from expected payoffs to a mixed action that we identify with the probability of choosing action 1.\footnote{ One can view $Q$ as the representative quantal response for a population of individuals with potentially heterogeneous quantal responses.
-When quantal responses arise from additive i.i.d. payoff disturbances and the action space is binary, \citet{Golman2011} shows a representative quantal response emerges that is also based on additive i.i.d. payoff disturbances. } We denote by $\bar u_t (\sigma):=(\bar u_t^1(\sigma),\bar u_t^0(\sigma))$ the vector of expected utilities for a player with type $t \in T$ and strategy $\sigma:T \to [0,1]$.
-Stated formally after imposing restrictions on $Q$, a quantal response equilibrium will be defined as a strategy $\sigma$ such that all types' behavior is consistent with quantal response: $\sigma(t)=Q(\bar u_t(\sigma))$ for all $t \in T$.\footnote{ Note that this corresponds to \emph{agent QRE} \citep{McKelvey1998}, which is common in the literature.
+When quantal responses arise from additive i.i.d. payoff disturbances and the action space is binary, \citet{Golman2011} shows a representative quantal response emerges that is also based on additive i.i.d. payoff disturbances. } We denote by $\bar u_x (\sigma):=(\bar u_x^1(\sigma),\bar u_x^0(\sigma))$ the vector of expected utilities for a player with type $x \in \mathcal X$ and strategy $\sigma:\mathcal X \to [0,1]$.
+Stated formally after imposing restrictions on $Q$, a quantal response equilibrium will be defined as a strategy $\sigma$ such that all types' behavior is consistent with quantal response: $\sigma(x)=Q(\bar u_x(\sigma))$ for all $x \in \mathcal X$.\footnote{ Note that this corresponds to \emph{agent QRE} \citep{McKelvey1998}, which is common in the literature.
 Introduced to analyze extensive-form games, agent QRE treats the same player at different nodes --- or of different types --- as separate agents who mix independently.
 This is often viewed as a simplification as each agent has a smaller strategy space than the player.
 In this paper, each agent has exactly two actions. }

-Without restrictions on $Q$, this poses virtually no restrictions on observable behavior.
-Hence, we impose on $Q$ weak restrictions or \emph{axioms} that are found in the literature.
+Without restrictions on $Q$, this poses almost no restrictions on observable behavior.
+Following existing literature, we impose weak restrictions or \emph{axioms} on $Q$.
 The axioms are defined for arbitrary finite numbers of actions, but we present them in a binary-action form.
 Throughout the paper, we always assume $Q$ satisfies the \emph{regularity} axioms \ref{assumption:r1}-\ref{assumption:r4} below, which are due to \citet{Goeree2005}.

 \begin{enumerate}[label=(R\arabic*)] \item \textbf{Interiority}: $Q(v)\in(0,1)$ for all $v=(v^1,v^0)\in\mathbb R^{2}$. \item \textbf{Continuity}: $Q$ is continuous. \item \textbf{Responsiveness}: $\frac{\partial Q(v)}{\partial v^1}>0>\frac{\partial Q(v)}{\partial v^0}$ for all $v=(v^1,v^0)\in\mathbb R^2$. \item \textbf{Monotonicity}: $v^1>v^0\iff Q(v)>1-Q(v)$. \end{enumerate}